 Proposition 2.3.2.
-In the random oracle model, Protocol 2.3.1 is perfect zero-knowledge.
+In the random-oracle and honest-verifier models, Protocol 2.3.1 is perfect zero-knowledge.

 Proof.
 To prove perfect zero-knowledge, we require a polynomial-time algorithm T^ such that for all verifiers and for all valid sets S, the set of transcripts $T(P, V, S) = T^(S)$, and the distributions are identical.